top of page

 Expansion — Multiple IT Initiatives

-Additional initiatives inherit the same structural model.
+Additional initiatives inherit the same anatomy model.

 Indicators: